of the Above the Poconos Skydivers, holds the Guinness World Record for Career Total: Most Parachute Descents.

 Don has personally taken well over 10,000 first time skydivers on tandem skydives, jumpmastered thousands of advanced student skydivers, and performed countless demonstration skydives.
 On December 18, 2005 Don and his wife, Darlene, celebrated making a combined total of 50,000 skydives with a kiss pass over the snow covered landscapes of Northeast Pennsylvania.

-Don Kellner is both an amazing skydiver and an amazing man.
-The fact that he was able to attain and maintain a skydiving world record on weekends and after work demonstrate his passion for the sport that can still be seen today if you come out and skydive.
+Don Kellner made his 45000th skydive in celebration of the 100th anniversary of the first intentional freefall sport parachute jump.
+Don is both an amazing skydiver and an amazing man.
+The fact that he was able to attain and maintain a skydiving world record on weekends and after work demonstrate his passion for the sport.